official-inquiries/uk-iraq-inquiry/markdown/vol-1-section-3-2.md

 agenda and he had wanted to establish “where they [the US] had got to in reviewing Iraq policy”.

-[^138] Public hearing, 30 November 2009, pages 11-12.
+[^138]: Public hearing, 30 November 2009, pages 11-12.

 455

-3.2 | Development of UK strategy and options, January to April 2002 – “axis of evil” to Crawford389.
-Sir David stated that he had also wanted to reflect Mr Blair’s “preoccupations” and thinking.
+389. Sir David stated that he had also wanted to reflect Mr Blair’s “preoccupations” and thinking.
 He told Dr Rice that if the US “was thinking about reviewing its policy and … wanted the participation of its allies … it would have to address allies’ concerns … including obviously our own”.
 He had set out the issues which would need to be